Tooth Extraction: Procedure, Risks And Recovery

 In order to tell whether the person should temporarily switch to a different blood thinner or stop taking this type of medication, the surgeon may need to see the results of a recent blood test.

-In a few circumstances, a dentist may prescribe antibiotics before a tooth extraction.
+In a few circumstances, a dentist may prescribe antibiotics before an extraction.

 For example, they may do so to treat dental infections with widespread symptoms, such as a fever or malaise, along with local oral swelling.